mtkresearch/FishLeg/README.md

 ## Usage
 FishLeg requires minimal code modifications to introduce it in existing training scripts.

-See the FishLeg docstring for a detailed list of parameters.
+See the FishLeg documentation for a detailed list of parameters.

 ## Citation